umbraco/Umbraco.UI/docs/EVENTS.md

 - UUIBooleanInputEvent: Is not composed any longer.
 - UUIButtonInlineEvent: Not affected.
 - UUICardEvent: Is not bubbles or composed any longer.
-- UUIColorAreaEvent(s)
-- UUIColorPickerEvent(s)
-- UUIColorSliderEvent(s)
-- UUIColorSwatchesEvent(s)
-- UUIComboboxEvent
+- UUIColorAreaEvent(s): Is not composed any longer.
+- UUIColorPickerEvent(s): Is not composed any longer.
+- UUIColorSliderEvent(s): Is not composed any longer.
+- UUIColorSwatchesEvent(s): Is not composed any longer.
+- UUIComboboxEvent: Is not composed any longer.
 - UUIComboboxListEvent
 - UUIFileDropzoneEvent
 - UUIIconRequestEvent
-- UUIInputEvent
+- UUIInputEvent: Is not composed any longer.
 - UUIMenuItemEvent
-- UUIPaginationEvent
+- UUIPaginationEvent: Is not composed any longer.
 - UUIPopoverEvent
-- UUIRadioEvent
-- UUIRadioGroupEvent
-- UUIRangeSliderEvent
+- UUIRadioEvent: Is not composed any longer.
+- UUIRadioGroupEvent: Is not composed any longer.
+- UUIRangeSliderEvent: Is not composed any longer.
 - UUIRefEvent
-- UUISelectEvent
-- UUISliderEvent(s)?
+- UUISelectEvent: Is not composed any longer.
+- UUISliderEvent(s): Is not composed any longer.
 - UUITabEvent
 - UUITabGroupEvent
-- UUITextAreaEvent
+- UUITextAreaEvent: Is not composed any longer.
 - UUIToastNotificationEvent

+Also notice events previously named with a 's' in the end is no longer named this way, they are without the 's' now.